f0bs/IDD-Fall19-FinalProject/README.md

 **Alan Babushkin** (*github: ababushkin6; discord: alan.babushkin*)

+## Ai.re - optimized room temperature in large spaces

 ### Description

-The idea behind the project is the monitor the temerature inside a room using sensors as well as keeping track of the number of people in the room.
+The idea behind the project is the monitor the temperature inside a room using multiple temperature sensors across the room and track of the number of people going in and out of the room.
 This is then used to create a optimal value for the thermostat to set the temperature to.
 People in the room can log into a website and then enter whether they are too hot or too cold as well as what temperatures they are comfortable with.

 ### Initial Design